aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/styles.rst

 .. important::

-    - Don't overuse nesting, nest elements to a max of **4 indents**
+    - Don't overuse nesting; nest elements to a maximum of **4 indents**

 With great power comes great responsibility (just wanted to throw that in here).
-When writing in **SASS** or **LESS** we sometimes forget performance over laziness.
+When writing in **Sass** or **Less** laziness can have performance implications.
 While nesting is very powerful, we should avoid unnecessary levels or blocks that can be simplified.

 .. code-block:: scss